Gkbdc01/AutoFix/Documentation.md

 | ✅ Input Validation | ✅ Implemented | Pydantic v2 models validate all incoming API requests |
 | 🔒 CORS Configuration | ✅ Implemented | Configured for seamless extension ↔ backend communication |

-### Feature Details

-#### 🔍 Error Detection on Save
-Whenever you press `Ctrl+S` in VS Code, the AutoFix extension captures the active file content and language, then sends it to the backend for analysis.
-The LLM examines the code for syntax errors, missing tokens, invalid constructs, and logical issues — returning the result within milliseconds.

-#### 🔴 Error Line Highlighting
-When an error is found, the extension uses the VS Code Diagnostics API to draw a red underline on the specific line containing the error.
-Hovering over the line shows a tooltip with the exact error message and type, making it easy to understand what went wrong without leaving the editor.

-#### 🩹 One-Click Fix
-A "Fix This" button appears in a toast notification alongside the error message.
-Clicking it sends the code and error context to the backend's `/fix` endpoint.
-The AI returns corrected code which is automatically applied to the editor, replacing the file content with the fixed version.

-#### 🌐 Multi-Language Support
-Unlike traditional linters that are language-specific, AutoFix leverages an LLM that understands virtually every major programming language.
-The language is detected from the VS Code active file and included in the API request so the model can tailor its analysis accordingly.

 ---

 ## 3. Architecture

-AutoFix is built on a two-component architecture: a lightweight VS Code Extension (JavaScript) that handles editor integration, and a FastAPI Backend (Python) that manages all AI processing and business logic.

 ### 3.1 Architecture Diagram